Jaseci-Labs/jaseci/docs/docs/docs/development/jaseci_ai_kit/jac_nlp/text_generation/gpt2.md

 description: Text Generation with ChatGPT
 ---

-Module `gp2` uses the OpenAI's `GPT-2-medium` to perform text genreation on a given text.
+Module `gp2` uses the OpenAI's `GPT-2-medium` to perform text generation on a given text.

 ## Actions